.

 A power output graph comparing the charging rates of eight different dynamo chargers.
 Graph: FahrradZukunft

-The simplest way to calculate how quickly a dynamo hub can charge devices is to look at a power curve graph.
-By picking a speed that you often find yourself cycling, you can determine the amount of power available at the USB plug, and the associated charging rate.
+The simplest way to estimate how quickly a dynamo hub can charge your devices is by looking at a power curve graph.
+By choosing a cycling speed that reflects how fast you usually ride, you can determine how much power is available at the USB plug – and from there, estimate the charging rate.

 Battery Storage Losses